benjaminbolling/SPMTUI/README.md

-# Simple Project Management TUI.
+# Simple Project Management TUI
 A simple TUI (text-based user interface) for logging and keeping track of things and projects to do, in progress, and completed.

 # Package history